Reed-CompBio/spras/docker-wrappers/RWR/README.md

+# Source-Targets Random Walk with Restarts

+A Docker image for [RWR](https://github.com/Reed-CompBio/rwr) that is available on [DockerHub](https://hub.docker.com/repository/docker/reedcompbio/rwr).

 ## Notes
 The random walk with restarts algorithm requires a directed input network.
 However, the algorithm in its current form will accept an undirected input network and interpret it as a directed network.
 The resulting output from an undirected network does not accuratly represent directionality.

 ## Building docker file
-to build a new docker image for rwr navigate to the /docker-wrappers/rwr directory and enter:
+To build a new docker image for RWR navigate to the /docker-wrappers/rwr directory and enter:

 ```
-docker build -t ade0brien/rwr -f Dockerfile .
+docker build -t reedcompbio/rwr -f Dockerfile .
 ```

 ## Testing